Latest Verge (XVG) News Update

 TLDR

-Verge's development continues with these upcoming initiatives:
+Verge's ecosystem development continues with these focus areas:

 Deep Dive